Schooldays

 Our first match was against Poundswick winning 17-0 followed by an away game in which we won 7-1 with a goal from me lobbed in from the right back position.
 My only goal until 5th year .

 One day Mr.Hopkins walked in with a new kit.
 Previously we played in our own reversible shirts, Black on one side and a yellow band on the other.
 The new kit was white with a black and yellow band across the chest.
 To my knowledge no other team at any level had such a design although two years later another school had a blue and yellow band across there.
 Such was the kits uniqueness it was featured in a boys comic prompting the school at the same time.
 I got mine first , put it on and claimed to be the first person to wear the school kit.
-Tommy McLune put his in, ran out into the pitch and claimed to be the first person to wear the kit on the pitch.( Field of Play to be precise) Someone else claimed to have took the first throw in and do it went on.
+Tommy McLune put his in, ran out into the pitch and claimed to be the first person to wear the kit on the pitch.( Field of Play to be precise) Someone else claimed to have took the first throw in and so it went on.

 When the school opened there were only five first year classes and we were joined by a small group of second and third year pupils from grammar streams of secondary schools such as St.Alberts, St.Anthony's and several other schools.
 As the school expanded more teachers came in such as Mr Healey the Music teacher.
 The original staff were Mr's Pounder, B.Hopkins, P Hopkins, Duffy, Levaggi.
 Cummings, Mulligan,Slade, Walker (Deputy Head. not the PE teacher who was at the successor school St.Monicas) and many more as the school grew.
 The gym and tech blocks were finished by Easter so our curriculum also expanded as buildings were completed and new staff came in.
 It took about seven years before the school was at its full potential .

 One innovative feature was the Language Lab consisting of a master recorder and 24 attached recorders.
 Each pupil could record their own work at their own pace.
-As a language teaching tool I thought it was poor as Mr.Walker , a superb languages teacher from day one said we would just speak French and towards the end of the first year gelt I was getting the hang of it.
+As a language teaching tool I thought it was poor as Mr.Walker , a superb languages teacher from day one said we would just speak French and towards the end of the first year felt I was getting the hang of it.
 The Language Lab took over and my French went down for two reasons.
 1. The teaching system was full of repetition which did nothing compared to the just speak French method.
 2. The tape recorders were good for singing for fun.
 One day the teachers voice came into my cans and said Adamson gets on with your work.
 I think at that point I realised I wanted a Music career and the language lab was the way forward in Music teaching.
 Give the children a pre recorded backing track and let them improvise over the top, read a melody or whatever task was set.
 This was revolutionary around 1967 but all to no avail.
 In 1979 I was appointed to Breeze Hill but the Language Lab there was beyond repair so my plan never materialised but the use of backing tracks back then was innovative in my opinion for Music teaching.
 By the mid 80 s Silver Burdett developed a system of play along tapes / records and was given the opportunity to develop and use that system but not in a language lab.

 In the third year Our school team got to the cup final which was a disaster losing to Blessed John Southworth 8-0.
 I cleared one shot off the line but the referee said it was over.
 He was thirty yards away but it was certainly not the whole of the ball.
-Several of their shots were hit from about yards over the head of our stand in keeper who was inexperienced in goal.
+Several of their shots were hit from about 30 yards over the head of our stand in keeper who was inexperienced in goal.
 We also reached the final in 5th year and lost to St. Augustine's 5-2 despite taking an early lead.
-In the sixth form we won both the league with the first Xl and also the Knights of St.Columban 5 a side tournament with resounding victories over all challenges.
+In the sixth form we won both the league with the first Xl and also the Knights of St.Columban 5 a side tournament with resounding victories over all challengers.
 It was held in our Sports Hall which probably helped but we still had to be accurate with our shots which were really good on the day.

 In 2nd year the Cricket team won their Knock out Cup and got to the final in 3rd year.
 I was in the team in third year and on one ocassion got 8 for 8 against Cheetham Hill and could have taken all 10 wickets had I have not dropped two caught and bowled opportunities .
 In the final we were chasing to win and I put on a 30 partnership with Vinny Graffy.
-With I e over remaining and 8 wickets down we were told we needed 7 to win.
-I swung the bat and hit it clean towards the boundary but was out by a great catch going over the head if the fielder.
+With one over remaining and 8 wickets down we were told we needed 7 to win.
+I swung the bat and hit it clean towards the boundary but was out by a great catch going over the head of the fielder.
 The next and last wicket went down after 5 more runs and we lost by two.
 The trophy was awarded and we got runners up medals.
 The following day and error was found in the score book which suggested we only needed 4 to win.
 Me and Vinny would have achieved that by going for quick singles but alas there is no point in crying over it.
-I went in to become first Xl cricket Captain but most of the good players had left by then so no major events for discussion.
+I went on to become first Xl cricket Captain but most of the good players had left by then so no major events for discussion.

 Sports day was always a popular event.
 I regularly came 2nd in the Mile to John Tickle who seemed to be the David Watts of the School (Kinks Song if you've not heard the phrase).
 In our final year John missed the announcement and my chance to win the mile was on after 6 years of falling short.
 As we passed the second bend John jumped up from lounging around and said is this the mile.
 He was gutted and would have won.
-He did say we'll done tagged with anyway which said it all.
+He did say well done tagged with anyway which said it all.
 The daft thing was that year the school went metric so as the first winner of the 1500 metres I now held the school record.
 Of course in those days there was a tradition of the sixth form doing silly things before the mile.
 We started the Okey cokey until Mr.Mallalieu told us to get running so my 5.15 record could have been a bit better .
 That year John Tickle did win the 800 metres with me finishing third .
 John Tickle and Stan Kucharski were very fast finishers and it was a photo finish with me fighting my way past the crowd who spilled onto the track to get a good view of the finale.

 Woodwork and Metalwork was not a strength of mine to the point of being called Frank Spencer ( Some Mothers Do Have' em BBC comedy programme) by my Wife to be several years later.
 We were told to use a 3/8.ths chisel and I couldn't find one so used a 3/4 one instead.
 My piece of wood split and I called Mr.Ramsden over and said I had a faulty piece of wood.
 When he saw the chisel he said "God doesn't make faulty wood" and questioned my use of a 3/4;chisel.
 I said I couldn't find one so used that one as it had a 3 in it.
 It was not meant to be funny but he thought I was being cheeky so he put the two pieces of wood together and hit me across the backside placed over the bench.
 I was able to opt out a year later.
 My only success in those lessons was making a matchbox holder which was on our mantle piece for many years as my Dad used it for striking his matches on.
 Years later I put a wall coat hanger in the cubby hole under the stairs of my first matrimonial home.
 I was so proud of myself and I asked my young bride to test it out and we both hung on the pegs.
 I could finally do a woodwork job.
 After I d got my praise I closed the door and it bounced back as I'd positioned it too high.
 Coupled with standing on a paint tin lid when painting the bathroom then walking all over the carpet I was saddled with the famous phrase , " Next time we'll get a man in".
 Forty years later after a bad professional painting job we got a woman in and she was the best person we ever employed for decorating.

 Drama.
 Was not a big issue in the early days at St.Peter's with music being the main source of performing arts.
 However in our sixth form days we did do a Passion Play.
 I got a non speaking part as an apostle and the show was to run for three nights.
 I couldn't do the second night so asked Paul Tomko to stand in.
 On the third night I returned to my role as did Paul having enjoyed it so much.
 Only the Maths teacher noticed we had 13 apostles.
 Paul went to Padgate College as did I. On his Birthday students had a habit of waking people up in the middle of the night.
-On the night of Paul's Birthday and incident happened in Warrington and Police were looking for a criminal who had been seen running into Padgate College.
+On the night of Paul's Birthday an incident happened in Warrington and Police were looking for a criminal who had been seen running into Padgate College.
 My room was checked and they knocked on Paul's door.
 Thinking it was a prank he told the Police where to go in no uncertain terms.
-I had to tell him it was the Police and he sheepishly Let them check his room.
+I had to tell him it was the Police and he sheepishly let them check his room.
 Not sure they found the offender.

 Art Not my strong point as I had a drawing age of about four.
 I managed blowing Indian ink quite well when we did trees but in 1st and 2nd year was well down the bottom of the class.
 In year 3:(9 in modern language) I came a creditable 9th having drawn a football match.
 The art teacher Mr.Mullugan said it was an excellent abstract.
 It was only later I found out what an abstract was.
 I think he was having a laugh or trying to encourage me as I was a struggler in the subject.

 Music By far my favourite subject.
-It took awhile to get the subject of the ground as we had no music teacher until later in the year when Mr Healey joined the staff.
+It took a while to get the subject off the ground as we had no music teacher until later in the year when Mr Healey joined the staff.
 Prior to his arrival Music was basically singing Gelineau Psalms with the Head Teacher Mr.Hermolle and Mr.Walker.
 Mr Healey was a superb Music teacher and a cool dude.
-When we sang Georgie Fames Bonny and Clyde the class erupted into mock gunfire and things flying across the room.
-Mr.Hraley just sat there until the riot had finished then played the coda.
-I owe a lot to Mr.Hralry for his encouragement in my formative years of songwriting and telling my parents he saw no reason why I couldn't become Music teacher even though I had failed Music O' Level first time round..
+When we sang Georgie Fame's Bonny and Clyde the class erupted into mock gunfire and things flying across the room.
+Mr.Healey just sat there until the riot had finished then played the coda.
+I owe a lot to thank Mr.Healey for his encouragement in my formative years of songwriting and telling my parents he saw no reason why I couldn't become a Music teacher even though I had failed Music O' Level first time round..